GaloRomero/galoromero.github.io/content/authors/admin/_index.md

 <div style="text-align: justify;">

-My academic and professional training has enabled me to develop advanced technical skills and a rigorous analytical approach, which has been invaluable in my professional life.
-I have actively participated in various R&D projects, collaborating closely with high-level research teams.
-I have also had the privilege of teaching a university course in statistical programming for three years and serving as coordinator for several other university-level subjects.
-These experiences have deepened my knowledge and honed my ability to communicate complex ideas clearly and effectively.
+My academic and professional background has provided me with strong technical expertise and a rigorous analytical mindset.
+I have contributed to several R&D projects alongside leading research teams, taught statistical programming and data analysis at university level for three years, and coordinated multiple courses.
+I have a solid technical profile, focused on the analysis, management and development of geospatial data solutions.

 </div>